Microsoft Copilot $21 now $18/user/month + 1 month free

 May 10, 2022

-How-To Depreciate Fixed Assets in Business Central
+How to Depreciate Fixed Assets in Dynamics 365 Business Central

-To Calculate Depreciation Automatically
+Option 1: Calculate Depreciation Automatically

 1. Search for Calculate Depreciation function in the global search or in the Fixed Assets page select Process > Calculate Depreciation.